 IOM suggests that gaining 11 to 12 kgs during pregnancy is normal but anything beyond that can cause problems to both the mother and infant.

 Below are the consequences of excessive gestational weight gain for mother.

 1. Gestational Diabetes:

-When you gain weight beyond the acceptable range, you are prone to suffer gestational diabetes.
+When you gain weight beyond the acceptable range, you are prone to suffer from gestational diabetes.
 Overweight pregnant women encounter higher levels of ketones and ketonuria.

 On the bright side, this is temporary and disappears as soon as the baby is born.
 However, once you suffer from gestational diabetes, you may suffer the same fate in your future pregnancy as well.